zonghaohuang007/honeywords-analysis/README.md

-## Code for the paper "The Impact of Exposed Passwords on Honeyword Efficacy'' accepted by the proceedings of the 33rd USENIX Security Symposium, August, 2024
+## Code for the paper "[The Impact of Exposed Passwords on Honeyword Efficacy](https://arxiv.org/pdf/2309.10323)'' accepted by the proceedings of the 33rd USENIX Security Symposium, August, 2024

 ### Environment
 ```
 python==3.9.15
 1password==0.6.2
 ckl-psm==1.2
+editdistance==0.8.1
 fasttext==0.9.2
 lastpass-python==0.3.2
 numpy==1.23.5